 Protect Employees Exposed to Potential Cave-ins

-To protect personnel from cave-in excavation hazard (Fig. 1) the following preventive measures can be undertaken
+To protect personnel from cave-in excavation hazards (Fig. 1) the following preventive measures can be undertaken

 - Slope or bench the sides of the excavation,